xFooFoo/Tetris/README.md

 - Any key: Restarts on Game over

 ### **Features to add:**
-- T-spin (don't really know how to do a T-spin myself in the game)
+- T-spin
+- Global highscore
+- Volume bar for the music
 - Level System

 ### **Bugs to fix:**